Gwinyai/wavy-app-landing-page/README.md

 ## Need Help and Customization?

 If you would like help with things like deployment or customization, hire me on [Fiverr](https://www.fiverr.com/gwinyai1312/create-an-app-landing-page-for-your-ios-or-android-app)

+## LICENSE

+This project is licensed under the MIT License - see [LICENSE](LICENSE.md) for more details